-Keys fobs, key cards and keys are for residents only and should not be loaned to guests or relatives.
-A fee of \$25 will be charged to replace a key fob, \$5will be charged to replace a key card and \$5 to replace a mailbox key.
+Keys fobs and keys are for residents only and should not be loaned to guests or relatives.
+A fee of \$15 will be charged to replace a key fob, \$5 will be charged to replace a door key, and \$5 to replace a mailbox key.

-A loaner card will be issued for any resident locked out of his or her apartment.
-If the card is not returned a \$5 charge for a key card replacement will be assessed.
+A loaner key will be issued for any resident locked out of his or her apartment.
+If the key is not returned a \$5 charge for a key replacement will be assessed.